dfinity/portal/docs/tutorials/02_create_your_first_app/06_add-frontend.md

 const pollForm = document.getElementById('poll-form');
 const resultsDiv = document.getElementById('results');
 const resetButton = document.getElementById('reset');

-import { poll_backend } from "../../declarations/poll_backend";
+//Not we will use "poll_backend" in this JavaScript code a few times to call the backend import { poll_backend } from "../../declarations/poll_backend";

 //1.
 LOCAL DATA